 Do: Buy From A Trustworthy Vendor

-Diamond engagement rings for women are expensive, so it’s crucial that you only shop with a vendor that you trust to provide you with a high quality diamond.
+Diamond engagement rings for women are expensive, so it’s crucial that you only shop with a vendor that you trust to provide you with a high-quality diamond.
 Look for vendors that provide lifetime warranties on the ring so you don’t have to worry about manufacturing problems.
 Also, since this is a gift for someone else, it’s wise to shop with a vendor that offers returns or exchanges.
 Maintenance plans and diamond upgrade policies are other important considerations.
 You may find vendors without these policies running fly-by-night businesses that don’t plan to be around long enough to be a lifetime jeweler.

-Do: Shop for Your Diamond Ring Online
+Do: Shop for Diamond Engagement Rings for Women Online

 It’s much easier to shop for a diamond online than it is to sneak away and visit jewelry stores in person.
 Yes, shopping at a jewelry store can be fun or romantic, but you’ll find a much better deal online.